jubishop/tony-test/README.md

 }
 ```

-#### Ensuring Fontawesome is Loaded

-`tony-test` by default will always expect the page to `have_fontawesome` before screenshotting any golden.
-In particular it will wait for the `SVG` version of fontawesome to load by watching for the class `fontawesome-i2svg-complete`.
-If you're not using `fontawesome`, you can pass `expect_fontawesome: false` to `goldens.verify()` to disable.

 #### Screenshot Variance Tolerance

 Screenshots may differ slightly from environment to environment.
 You can tell `tony-test` to allow a certain amount of variability by setting the `ENV['GOLDENS_PIXEL_TOLERANCE']`.
 The value represents a percentage, so `5` means an allowance of 5% difference between the golden and the current screenshot.